 Highway access is from Route 19, between Beckley and Hico, and from I-64, between Mossy and Sandstone.

 Places to Stay

 There are quite a few campgrounds with full facilities (wifi, showers, water) in the Fayetteville area, but most cater to rafters, and not primarily climbers.
-The American Alpine Club’s recently constructed campground will hopefully become the new center for the local climbing community, but as of Fall of 2013 it does not have showers or flush toilets.
+The American Alpine Club’s recently constructed campground will hopefully become the new center for the local climbing community, but currently does not have showers or flush toilets.
 Here is a brief list of campgrounds/sites in the area–

 American Alpine Club Campground:

 The climber campground in the area.

 Running water, power outlets, trash cans, and porta-potties.
 The shower house is now under construction.